acidmasculinity/acidmasculinity.github.io/_source/men/duriesmith.md

 year: 2017
 ---

-Scholar of International Relations, David Duriesmith reexamines 'new war' in terms of the adoption of protest masculinities in response to breakdowns in patriarchal bargaining.
+Scholar of International Relations, David Duriesmith reexamines "new war" as the adoption of protest masculinities in response to breakdowns in patriarchal bargaining.